 Dino Chiesa

 Lois Cormack

 Janet Graham

 Paula Jourdain Coleman

 Jack MacDonald

-John McLaughlin

 Stephen Sender

-The following tables include (a) the names of the persons proposed to be nominated for election as directors; (b) their current positions with the Company; (c) their principal occupation or employment during at least the five preceding years; and (d) the number of Common Shares, deferred share units issued pursuant to the Company's deferred share unit plan and restricted share units issued pursuant to the Company's restricted share unit plan that are beneficially owned, or over which control or direction is exercised, directly or indirectly, by each of them, as of March 31, 2017.
+The following tables include (a) the names of the persons proposed to be nominated for election as directors; (b) their current positions with the Company; (c) their principal occupation or employment during at least the five preceding years; and (d) the number of Common Shares, deferred share units issued pursuant to the Company's deferred share unit plan and restricted share units issued pursuant to the Company's restricted share unit plan that are beneficially owned, or over which control or direction is exercised, directly or indirectly, by each of them, as of March 29, 2018.

-Dino Chiesa

-Toronto, Ontario, Canada

-Director, Board Chair

-Director Since: March 2010
+Dino Chiesa Toronto, Ontario, Canada Director, Board Chair Director Since: March 2010 Independent

-Independent

-Mr. Chiesa is the principal of Chiesa Group, a commercial real estate developer and investor founded by Mr. Chiesa in 1990, and the immediate past chair of Canada Mortgage and Housing Corporation, one of Canada's largest financial institutions.
+Mr. Chiesa is the principal of Chiesa Group, a commercial real estate developer and investor founded by Mr. Chiesa in 1990, and the past chair of Canada Mortgage and Housing Corporation, one of Canada's largest financial institutions.

-Mr. Chiesa is a current member of the Board of Trustees of Morguard North American Residential REIT.
-From 2004 to 2010, he served as Trustee and Vice-Chair of Canadian Apartment Properties Real Estate Investment Trust (CAP REIT), a TSX-listed Canadian residential real estate investment trust.
+Mr. Chiesa is a current member of the Board of Trustees of Morguard North American Residential REIT and the Board of Directors of GFL Environmental Inc. From 2004 to 2010, he served as Trustee and Vice-Chair of Canadian Apartment Properties Real Estate Investment Trust (CAP REIT), a TSX-listed Canadian residential real estate investment trust.
 From 1999 to 2004, he served as Chief Executive Officer of Residential Equities Real Estate Investment Trust, prior to its merger with CAP REIT.
 Mr. Chiesa is also a former director of Dynacare Laboratories Inc., former member of the Board of Trustees of Sunrise Senior Living Real Estate Investment Trust, and formerly served on the board of two public hospitals.
 From 1989 to 1999, Mr. Chiesa held several positions within the Government of Ontario, including Assistant Deputy Minister, Municipal Affairs and Housing and Chief Executive Officer of each of Ontario Housing Corporation and Ontario Mortgage Corporation.

-Mr. Chiesa sits on the advisory board for the Schulich School of Business at York University and is a member of the Expert Advisory Committee on Real Estate Development at Ryerson University.
+Mr. Chiesa sits on the advisory board for the Schulich School of Business at York University.
+Mr. Chiesa is the Chair of the Board of CreateTO (formerly Toronto Realty Agency).
 Additionally, he is active in the charitable sector, including in his role as Chair at Villa Charities.